 I and my students and collaborators use principles from anthropology and evolutionary biology to gain insights into the biological and health impacts of human developmental plasticity.
 In particular, we focus on the long-term effects of intrauterine and early postnatal environments on human development, adult health, reproduction and life history.
 Other projects focus on the psychobiology of social relationships, genetics and molecular biology, the evolution of the human brain and evolutionary medicine.
 See Projects and Publications pages for more.

-Kuzawa CW, Grossman LI, Lipovich L, Muzik O, Hof PR, Wildman DE, Sherwood CC, Chugani HT, Leonard WR, Lange N (2014), "Energetic costs and evolutionary implications of human brain development" Proceedings of the National Academy of Sciences.
+Kuzawa CW, Grossman LI, Lipovich L, Muzik O, Hof PR, Wildman DE, Sherwood CC, Chugani HT, Leonard WR, Lange N (2014), "Energetic costs and evolutionary implications of human brain development" Proc Nat Acad Sci.
 Download Supporting information. *coverage in Science

-**also check out a recent commentary warning against mother-blaming in media coverage of developmental origins/epigenetics research:
+**also see a recent commentary warning against mother-blaming in media coverage of developmental origins/epigenetics research:

 Eisenberg DTA, Kuzawa CW (2013), "Commentary: The evolutionary biology of the paternal age effect on telomere length" Int J Epidemiol 42(2):462-5.

 Gettler LT, Agustin S, McDade TW, Kuzawa CW (2013), "Do testosterone declines during the transition to marriage and fatherhood relate to men's sexual behavior?
 Evidence from the Philippines" Horm Behav 64(5):755-63.

 van Noordwijk MA, Kuzawa CW, van Schaik CP, "The Evolution of the Patterning of Human Lactation: a Comparative Perspective" Evol Anthropol 22:202-212.